URL redirection: Redirect loops

 Sometimes a mistake can cause a page to end up redirecting back to itself, possibly via other pages, leading to an infinite sequence of redirects.
 Browsers should stop redirecting after a certain number of hops and display an error message.

 The HTTP/1.1 Standard states:

 A client SHOULD detect and intervene in cyclical redirections (i.e., "infinite" redirection loops).

-Note: An earlier version of this specification recommended a maximum of five redirections ([RFC 2068], Section 10.3).
+Note: An earlier version of this specification recommended a maximum of five redirections (RFC 2068, Section 10.3).
 Content developers need to be aware that some clients might implement such a fixed limitation.

-Note that the URLs in the sequence might not repeat, e.g.: → → ...

 Services

 There exist services that can perform URL redirection on demand, with no need for technical work or access to the web server your site is hosted on.

 URL redirection services

 A redirect service is an information management system, which provides an internet link that redirects users to the desired content.
 The typical benefit to the user is the use of a memorable domain name, and a reduction in the length of the URL or web address.
 A redirecting link can also be used as a permanent address for content that frequently changes hosts, similarly to the Domain Name System.
 Hyperlinks involving URL redirection services are frequently used in spam messages directed at blogs and wikis.
 Thus, one way to reduce spam is to reject all edits and comments containing hyperlinks to known URL redirection services; however, this will also remove legitimate edits and comments and may not be an effective method to reduce spam.

 Recently, URL redirection services have taken to using AJAX as an efficient, user friendly method for creating shortened URLs.
 A major drawback of some URL redirection services is the use of delay pages, or frame based advertising, to generate revenue.